 - Caregiving leave

-“Workplace flexibility doesn’t just mean working remotely,” said Kate Donovan, senior vice president of ManpowerGroup Solutions and Global RPO president, in a statement.
-“It includes all types of working arrangements, from when to take breaks, working from home or caregiving leave.
-While no employer can accommodate every option, they can provide a range that appeal to a variety of candidates.”
+“Workplace flexibility doesn’t just mean working remotely,” said Kate Donovan, senior vice president of ManpowerGroup Solutions and global RPO president, in a statement.
+“It includes all types of working arrangements, [including] when to take breaks, working from home or caregiving leave.
+While no employer can accommodate every option, they can provide a range that appeals to a variety of candidates.”

-The research found that choosing when they start and end their shifts and being able to work from where they want are the two most desired types of flexible workplace policies for employees.
-Specifically, 26 percent of the employees surveyed said flexible arrival and departure times are most important, with 22 percent saying they prefer the ability to work from home or any other place they choose.
-[Want to offer flexible work options?
-Here's what your employees want]
+The research found that choosing when they start and end their shifts and being able to work from where they want are the two flexible workplace policies that employees desire most.
+Specifically, 26% of the employees surveyed said flexible arrival and departure times are most important, with 22% saying they prefer the ability to work from home or any other place they choose.

-To ensure they attract the top candidates, employers need to make sure they are creating policies that provide the types of flexibility today’s employees are seeking, according to the study.
+To attract the top candidates, your company should create policies that provide the types of flexibility today’s employees seek.

 ManpowerGroup Solutions offers several tips on how employers can better meet the demand for flexibility: